rusiaaman/wcgw/README.md

 `wcgw --client-uuid $previous_uuid`

 # How it works
-Your commands are relayed through a server I've hosted at https://wcgw.arcfu.com.
-The code for that is at `src/relay/serve.py`.
+Your commands are relayed through a server that to the terminal client.
+[You could host the server on your own](https://github.com/rusiaaman/wcgw?tab=readme-ov-file#creating-your-own-custom-gpt-and-the-relay-server).
+For public convenience I've hosted one at https://wcgw.arcfu.com thanks to the gcloud free tier plan.

-Chat gpt sends a request to the relay server using the user id that you share with it.
+Chatgpt sends a request to the relay server using the user id that you share with it.
 The relay server holds a websocket with the terminal client against the user id and acts as a proxy to pass the request.

 It's secure in both the directions.
 Either a malicious actor or a malicious Chatgpt has to correctly guess your UUID for any security breach.